 The ABA Clinical Team

-ABA Therapy at Dragonfly is supervised by our Clinical Supervisor & BCBA with valuable support from our Senior Therapists.
-The ABA Therapy Clinical team at Dragonfly focuses on creating programming that focuses on the unique strengths and needs of each family and client.
-Programming goals are designed to be worked towards in the clients home and community environment to best support their long-term success.
+ABA Therapy at Dragonfly is supervised by our Clinical Supervisor & RBA (Ont). with valuable support from our Senior Therapists.
+The ABA Therapy Clinical team at Dragonfly is passionate about creating programming that focuses on the unique strengths and needs of each family and client.

-Kassandra ensures that Clinical Oversight of ABA Therapy programs at Dragonfly Family and Learning Services go beyond the base requirements!
-Every family receives the highest quality experience from assessment through to discharge.
+Sadie ensures that Clinical Oversight of ABA Therapy programs at Dragonfly Family and Learning Services go beyond the base requirements!

 The ABA Instructor Therapist Team

-Instructor Therapists spend the majority of Dragonfly’s time with ABA Therapy clients right in their homes getting to know the whole family and what is important to each of them.
+Instructor Therapists spend the majority of Dragonfly’s time with ABA clients right in their homes getting to know the whole family and what is important to each of them.

-Each of our Instructor Therapists have a long history of supporting neurodivergent individuals and combine this lived experience with their post-secondary education to arrive to your home prepared to curate a session of fun and learning for your child focused on goals that are the most meaningful for your entire family.
+Each of our Instructor Therapists have a long history of supporting neurodivergent individuals and combine this experience with their post-secondary education to arrive to your home prepared to curate a session of fun and learning for your child focused on goals that are the most meaningful for your entire family.

 Mikhaela graduated from Laurentian University with a Bachelors of Arts in Psychology and a minor in Women and Gender Studies.
 During this time, she developed a curiosity for supporting neurodivergent individuals which then prompted her to returned to school and obtain an Autism and Behavioural Sciences Certificate from Algonquin College.